New York City Off-the-Clock Work Attorney

 Employers cannot even permit an employee to work while off the clock.
 If you’ve been pressured into doing off-the-clock work, the attorneys at Lipsky Lowe LLP will hold your employer accountable.
 We will force your employer to produce employment records; if they don’t have adequate records, we can show that they cannot prove that they’ve adequately paid you.
 Our attorneys can also help you understand your legal options, such as whether you should pursue a federal, state, or local claim and the best legal strategy available.

-Contact a New York City Off-the-Clock Work Attorney Today!
+Contact a New York City Employment Attorney Today

 If your employee requires you to do off-the-clock work without pay, the attorneys at Lipsky Lowe LLP are here to help.
 Our wage and hour attorneys have successfully represented many victims of wage and hour violations.
 We hold New York City employers accountable when they fail to pay employees compensation for the full time they work.
 Contact Lipsky Lowe LLP today to schedule a case evaluation and learn more about your legal rights and options.